Our Team’s Approach to GDPR

 How Our Platform Is Changing to Become GDPR Compliant

 As a company that touches personal data, we see GDPR as an opportunity to better personalize your marketing.
-We’re building the following features to make compliance more natural to your user flows.
+We’ve built the following features to make compliance more natural to your user flows.

 - Conditional CTA fields

 With this feature, audiences can self-identify as being an EU citizen.
 Uberflip users can better organize their database.

 - A templated privacy page